takecontrolsoft/go_multi_log/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md) for instructions about building the source.

 # License
-Multi Logs package ("go_multi_log") is published under the Apache License 2.0.
+Multiple Logs package ("go_multi_log") is published under the Apache License 2.0.

 ***The package is created and maintained by **["Take Control - software & infrastructure"](https://takecontrolsoft.eu/)*****